jaraco/path/README.rst

 Releasing
 =========

-Tagged releases are automatically published to PyPI by Travis-CI, assuming the tests pass.
+Tagged releases are automatically published to PyPI by Azure Pipelines, assuming the tests pass.

-History
+Origins
 =======

-Based on code by Jason Orendorff
+The ``path.py`` project was initially released in 2003 by Jason Orendorff and has been continuously developed and supported by several maintainers over the years.

 Security Contact
 ================